Oichkatzelesfrettschen/UNIX-V7-BCPL-Kit/bcplkit-0.9.7/doc/porting-to-64bit.md

 chosen word size.
 These appear throughout `su.s` and the `sys_*` files and remove many hard coded register names.

+System call numbers are collected in `syscall_defs.inc`.
+The values mirror those listed in the Linux `syscall_*.tbl` files and the FreeBSD `syscall.h` header.
+Each `sys_*.s` file includes this header so the same symbolic names can be used for both 32‑bit and 64‑bit builds.

 ### Remaining 32‑bit assumptions

 The compiler and interpreter still define `WORDSIZE` as 32 and operate on